 I have just been reading an inspiring article in The Times newspaper with this title 'Random Acts of Kindness'.
 Out of a very depressing and worrying time, so many heart warming stories are emerging which truly do bring hope for the future.
 I was talking with a friend the other day about the second world war and how difficult it must have been living through the blitz, for example.
 My friend commented that people seemed, looking back on that time, to have coped rather better than some people are managing with yet another lockdown, especially in these gloomy winter days.
 My thought was that in the war people were not isolated from one another - they were indeed all in it together, in the same streets, clearing up together after bombing, and in the same queues for rationed goods, chatting together, with no social distancing.
 I think it is the isolation from our usual friendly social meetings; not being actually together physically, rather than talking by Zoom or Whats App, which is proving the challenge.

-breaking the law!
+But the great thing is that people are finding ways around the isolation withoutbreaking the law!
 The 'Random Acts of Kindness' article tells the story of a young mother finding a bouquet of flowers on a park bench, with the note 'Hello stranger!
 If you find these flowers they were meant for you.
 Please take them home and enjoy them, you deserve it.'
 Of course this really made her day, and the article goes on to describe more about the local 'Kindness Project' which was behind this gesture and how it is growing and spreading to other towns - all the initiative of one individual wanting to cheer up her sister who had been working long hours as a hospital surgeon.

 'To love is to give the Christ spirit within without any thought of return.
 You are all so apt to think that you must have a return for your love, but the soul has to learn to give love.
 Love is an inward beauty which flows from the heart, from the life.'